JFoxUK/AWS-Hackathon-CareLink/Documentation/DEMO_SCRIPT.md

 }
 ```

-> "Here, I’m sending simulated patient vitals that are intentionally dangerous — a heart rate of 135 and blood oxygen of 85%."
+> "Here, I'm simulating dangerous patient vitals — high heart rate and low oxygen — as if from a real-world wearable device."

+---

-**Step 2: Lambda, SageMaker, and DynamoDB Reaction**
+**Step 2: Lambda & DynamoDB Reaction**

-- Quickly flip to Lambda → Monitoring → Logs.
+- Open CloudWatch Logs.
-- Show SageMaker model prediction in logs (0 = stable, 1 = unstable).
-- Show Bedrock's AI health summary being generated.
+- Show Lambda execution (saving vitals to DynamoDB, SNS alert if triggered).

-- Show DynamoDB table.
+- Open DynamoDB Table (`carelink_alerts`) and show new record:

-> "Our Lambda immediately triggered.
-It parsed the vitals, ran critical threshold checks, invoked **SageMaker** for a machine learning stability prediction, and generated a human-readable health analysis with **Amazon Bedrock**."
+  - `heart_rate`, `blood_oxygen`, `temperature`
+  - `timestamp`
+  - `status` field (auto-classified as "stable" or "critical" based on rules)

+> "CareLink ingested the vitals in real-time, performed clinical checks, saved the data, and triggered alerts if necessary — all serverless and at global scale."

+---

+**Step 3: Dashboard: AI Prediction and Summary**

-- Show the DynamoDB record:
+- Open the React web app.
-  - Vitals stored
+- Click "Fetch Latest Vitals & AI Summary."

+> "Our dashboard fetches the latest 3 months of vitals, automatically analyzes the most recent 24-hour period with **SageMaker**, and generates a full health summary with **Bedrock**."

+- Show:
+  - AI circular progress meter (instability %)
+  - Raw SageMaker probability displayed
-  - AI `alert_summary` stored
+  - Bedrock AI health summary (formatted cleanly)
-  - ML model prediction stored

-> "All vital signs, AI analysis, and the ML prediction are stored together for easy review."

-**Step 3: SNS Email Alert**

-- Show the SNS email alert you received.

-> "Because the patient's vitals were critical, CareLink instantly sent an SNS email alert to medical staff."
+  - Trend graph of vital signs over time

+> "The AI not only gives a risk percentage but also produces a clinically readable history review — built entirely from real patient data."

+---

 ## 🎬 4.
-AI vs Guardrails Insight (Important — 45 seconds)
+Special Engineering Highlights (Important — 60 seconds)

-> "You'll notice something very important here:
-> Our AI model — Titan Text G1 Lite — sometimes *understates* the risk.
-In one test, it suggested there was 'no immediate health concern' despite dangerously high vitals.
-> This is realistic.
-General-purpose AI isn't yet certified for highly regulated fields like healthcare.
+> "During development, we realized **single vital readings aren't enough** to judge patient stability accurately.
+> So we pivoted — instead of predicting from one reading, we now send **the latest 24 hours of vitals** into SageMaker."

+> "This 'fake memory' approach lets our XGBoost model spot real health trends without needing complex deep learning or RNNs,
+> which keeps the system **fast, serverless, and low-cost**."

+> "We also faced challenges with **AI safety**.
+> Generative AI like Bedrock can sometimes understate medical risks.
-> That’s why CareLink uses a **hybrid approach**:
+> So CareLink combines:
-> - **SageMaker ML predictions** for patient stability classification.
+> - **SageMaker ML risk classification**
-> - **Generative AI** for helpful, contextual analysis.
+> - **Bedrock readable summaries**
-> - **Hard-coded clinical thresholds** to guarantee alerts for critical conditions.
+> - **Hard clinical thresholds enforced in Lambda**
-> This layered, "human-in-the-loop" system design is **essential for real-world, regulated, critical industries**."
+> This multi-layered approach guarantees patient safety first."

+---

 ## 🎬 5.
 Closing (15 seconds)

-> "In summary, CareLink shows how AWS connectivity, serverless computing, SageMaker ML, and Bedrock AI can democratize healthcare monitoring,
+> "In summary, CareLink shows how AWS IoT, serverless compute, machine learning, and generative AI can **democratize remote healthcare access** —
-> while responsibly ensuring **patient safety** through built-in clinical safeguards.
+> responsibly, safely, and in real time.
-> Thank you for considering CareLink!"
+> Thank you!"

+---

 # 🖊️ Recording Setup Checklist

 Before recording the demo video, ensure you:

-- [ ] Have AWS Console tabs open for:
-  - IoT Core (Test Client)
+- [ ] Open AWS IoT Core (Test Client)
-  - Lambda Logs (CloudWatch)
+- [ ] Open CloudWatch Logs for Lambda
-  - DynamoDB Table (`carelink_alerts`)
+- [ ] Open DynamoDB Table (`carelink_alerts`)
-  - SNS Email Inbox (ready to show the incoming alert)
+- [ ] Open your React frontend dashboard
-- [ ] Have a test MQTT message prepared (dangerous vitals ready to publish)
+- [ ] Publish a "critical" vital message live
-- [ ] Fullscreen your browser (no distractions visible)
-- [ ] Clear any unrelated browser tabs
+- [ ] Show the Lambda processing
-- [ ] Keep the script nearby to reference timing and flow
+- [ ] Show the database record creation
-- [ ] Start recording, then flow smoothly through the demo following the script!
+- [ ] Show the AI prediction + Bedrock summary
+- [ ] (Optional) Show SNS email alert if triggered
+- [ ] Keep browser clean, fullscreen for professional appearance

 ---

-# 🚀 Good luck from the CareLink team! 💛🚀
+# 🚀 Good luck — CareLink is ready to impress! 💛

+---